Hazari Prasad Dwivedi

 Hazari Prasad Dwivedi (Devanagari: हज़ारीप्रसाद द्विवेदी) (19 August 1907 – 19 May 1979) was a Hindi novelist, literary historian, essayist, critic and scholar.
 He penned numerous novels, collections of essays, historical research on medieval religious movements of India especially Kabir and Natha Sampradaya, and historical outlines of Hindi literature.

 Besides Hindi, he was master of many languages including Sanskrit, Bengali, Punjabi, Gujarati as well as Pali, Prakrit, and Apabhramsa.

 He had a great knowledge of Sanskrit, Pali and Prakrit.
-As a student of Sanskrit, steeped in the Sastras, he gave a new evaluation to Sahitya-sastra and he is be considered as a great commentator on the textual tradition of the Indian literature.
+As a student of Sanskrit, steeped in the Sastras, he gave a new evaluation to Sahitya-sastra and he is considered as a great commentator on the textual tradition of the Indian literature.

 He was awarded the Padma Bhushan in 1957 for his contribution to Hindi literature, and the 1973 Sahitya Akademi Award for his collection of essays, 'Alok Parva'.

 Early life

 He was born on 19 August 1907 at Dubey Chapra village in Ballia district of Uttar Pradesh in a traditional family famous for astrologers.
 His father Pandit Anamol Dwivedi was a learned Sanskrit scholar.

 Dwivedi had his early education until middle examination at his village school.
 After completing his intermediate, he also studied Jyotisha (astrology) and Sanskrit at a traditional school to qualify for 'Acharya' degree in astrology and 'Shastri' degree in Sanskrit.
 He received a Doctorate in Hindi literature from University of Lucknow in 1949.